nsotostuardo/LSFExtractor/README.md

 ## Description

-- Calculate LSF
-- Currently only ALMA type cubes
-- Cube dimension versativility
-- developing for more cubes (i.e., MUSE, NIRSpec)
+This module enables users to extract the Line Spread Function (LSF) from any type of spectral cube.
+The provided code automatically handles multiple axes in the datacube.

+Currently, the code estimates the LSF only for ALMA data cubes, but we are actively developing support for additional types of cubes.

 ## Getting Started
+To install astropy from PyPI, use:

+` pip install LSFExtractor`
 ### Installing

-Releases are registered on PyPI, and development is occurring at the project's [GitHub page](https://github.com/nsotostuardo/LSFExtractor).
+Releases are registered on [PyPI](https://pypi.org/project/LSFExtractor/), and development is occurring at the project's [GitHub page](https://github.com/nsotostuardo/LSFExtractor).

-To install astropy from PyPI, use:

-` pip install [LINK QUE AUN NO EXISTE] `

 ### Executing program